maherkaz/500-2018/assignments/homework1/README.md

 It would also probably be a good idea to review [the R-basics documents on our Data and Code page](), which also contain some examples using logistic regression models.

+I used the `simputation` package to accomplish simple imputations in the Answer Sketch for Question 3.
+This package is new on our "[packages to install](https://github.com/THOMASELOVE/500-2018/blob/master/data-and-code/PACKAGES.md)" list.